 NOTE—A non-AP MLD can initiate the teardown procedure regardless of whether the AP MLD or the non-AP MLD initiated the process to enable EPCS priority access.

 A non-AP STA affiliated with the tearing down non-AP MLD shall transmit an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details)) to an AP affiliated with the associated EPCS AP MLD.
 The destination of the EPCS Priority Access Teardown frame is the MAC address of the AP with which the tearing down non-AP EHT STA is associated or the MAC address of the AP that is affiliated with the AP MLD with which the tearing down non-AP MLD is associated and that is operating on the same link on which the EPCS Priority Access Teardown Request frame is transmitted.
-The tearing down non-AP MLD shall change the EPCS priority access to the torn down state so that subsequently transmitted traffic does not receive EPCS priority access treatment.
+The tearing down non-AP MLD shall change the EPCS priority access to the torn down state [11801] for all setup links so that subsequently transmitted traffic does not receive EPCS priority access treatment.

-35.17.2.2.3 Procedures at the originating AP MLD
+35.17.2.2.3 Procedures at the [11622] initiating AP MLD

-When instructed to do so by a higher layer function triggered via an external interface, and upon receipt of an MLME-EPCSPRIACCESSENABLE.request primitive, an AP MLD that supports this functionality shall follow the procedure below to request the change of the EPCS priority access for an associated non-AP MLD to the enabled state.
+When instructed to do so by a higher layer function triggered via an external interface, and upon receipt of an MLME-EPCSPRIACCESSENABLE.request primitive, an [10261] EPCS AP MLD shall follow the procedure below to request the change of the EPCS priority access for an associated non-AP MLD to the enabled state.

 NOTE 1—The definition of the external interface is out of the scope of this standard.